PouyaSonej/Real_Time_Sign_Language_Detection/README.md

 # Real_Time_Sign_Language_Detection

 If you wanted to use NickNochNack's tutorial, make sure to install python 3.8.*.
-Here is the code for conda, write them line by line:
+Here is the code for making a virtual enviroment in conda:

 [https://github.com/nicknochnack/RealT...
 ](https://github.com/nicknochnack/RealTimeObjectDetection.git)